dsaidgovsg/terraform-modules/modules/core/packer/nomad_servers/README.md

   will need to do `{{ config_vars.xxx }}` to get the interpolation working.
 - `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
 Set to empty to not install anything.
-- `nomad_additional_config`: List of path to additional configuration files to copy over to Nomad's configuration directory.
-The file names will be kept as-is.
-The variable will be passed as-is to Ansible via the [`-e`](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#cmdoption-ansible-playbook-e) flag.
-See this [page](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#passing-variables-on-the-command-line) for information on how to format the list.
+- `extra_vars`: Additional variables to pass to Ansible via the [`-e`](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#cmdoption-ansible-playbook-e) flag.
+This is useful for additional variables that are available in the Ansible playbooks used to provision the packer images.

 ## Building Image